Want to understand Agile software development and the tools you need to implement it?

 As the Agile process breaks down your project into sprints, it’s a very adaptive software development method.

 Whenever you need to incorporate customer feedback, you don’t have to redo or edit your entire project; you just have to redo the software testing for one sprint.
-This incremental development approach makes it far easier to adapt to sudden changes quickly!
+This incremental application development approach makes it far easier to adapt to sudden changes quickly!

 3. Better budget and time management